Registry Access Management

-Select Add and enter your registry details in the applicable fields, then select Create to add the registry to your list.
+Select Add and enter your registry details in the applicable fields, and then select Create to add the registry to your list.

-Once you add a registry, it takes up to 24 hours for the changes to be enforced on your developers’ machines.
+Once you add a registry, it can take up to 24 hours for the changes to be enforced on your developers’ machines.
 If you want to apply the changes sooner, you must force a Docker logout on your developers’ machine and have the developers re-authenticate for Docker Desktop.
 Also, there is no limit on the number of registries you can add.
 See the Caveats section below to learn more about limitations when using this feature.

 The new Registry Access Management policy takes effect after the developer successfully authenticates to Docker Desktop using their organization credentials.
 If a developer attempts to pull an image from a disallowed registry via the Docker CLI, they receive an error message that the organization has disallowed this registry.

-There are certain limitations when using Registry Access Management:
+There are certain limitations when using Registry Access Management; they are as follows:

 - Windows image pulls, and image builds are not restricted

 docker buildxusing a Kubernetes driver are not restricted

 docker buildxusing a custom docker-container driver are not restricted